slimphp/Slim-Website/docs/objects/router.md

 ## Route names

 Application route's can be assigned a name.
-This is useful if you want to programmatically generate a URL to a specific route with the router's `urlFor()` method.
+This is useful if you want to programmatically generate a URL to a specific route with the router's `pathFor()` method.
 Each routing method described above returns a `\Slim\Route` object, and this object exposes a `setName()` method.

 {% highlight php %}
 $app = new \Slim\App();